Zerraa/tenacity-tera/content/en/menma-guide/introduction.md

 ## Basic about the server

 ![]()
-* Server is running on **old lvl70** Patch - 92.4 from March 2020
+* Server is running on Patch - 100.2.
 * As of writing this post, server are located in Starsbourg, France, EU.
 * Server is set to **PvP**
-* As of writing this post,the client is 32-bit, and possible compatibility with a 64-bit client might come later.
 <hr/>

 ![](https://i.imgur.com/gCGwqNw.png)